 Bathroom: With shower over bath, WC and wash basin.

 All electric, bed linen and towels included.
 Cot and highchair available.
-One large or two small dogs welcome.

 Outside: Patio with patio table and chairs.
 Parking for two cars.